Consumer Pricing Bill

 Government Spending

-The bill does not directly specify any government spending figures.
-The cost will depend on the resources required for the Secretary of State to create and enforce the regulations, including potential investigative and enforcement actions.
-No figures are provided in the bill text.
+The bill doesn't directly specify any government spending.
+The cost will likely depend on the resources needed to enforce the new regulations, including staffing and investigation processes.
+No figures have been provided in the bill text.

 Groups Affected

-- Businesses: Businesses offering different prices to new and existing customers will be directly affected.
-They may need to revise their pricing strategies and could face fines for non-compliance.
+- Businesses: Businesses offering different prices to new vs. existing customers will have to change their pricing strategies, potentially impacting their profits.

 Powered by nyModel